 “The Counselors held a zoom meeting where we invited all the staff and students.
 It was such a great experience.
 Where students and staff had a safe space to get to know one another in this remote learning world.
 We played games, and shared funny stories.”

 “We utilized No One Eats Alone Day with Disability Awareness.
 We incorporated teaching the general education population about disabilities, empathy, and how to include everyone!
 This was a HUGE success!”

 Know Your Classmates Day “The event itself brought joy, excitement, and comradery to both the students and staff.
 We are planning to participate in the other two events later this year.”

-Sign up below to get instant access and download all of our FREE lesson plans and resources!
+Sign up today to get access to Beyond Differences’ FREE lesson plans and resources!

 Designed to explore youth identity and belonging + help students embrace diversity, and help students speak honestly about their feelings.
 Now includes teen- created lessons on How to be An Ally, Diverse Expression of Gender, Recognizing Bias, and Anti Racism + National Stand Up for Asian American Youth Campaign materials.
 (FALL)

 Youth learn to make new friends at lunch beyond their existing peer groups through community-building activities, courageous conversations, and how to include those who are being left out.
 (WINTER)